 My dad explained, “This is my favorite coffee.
 It has notes of caramel and berry.”
 It was apparent why it was my dad’s favorite; I could drink it every day.

 In the next few days, I ordered a pour-over coffee whenever I passed by coffee shops, requesting the same beans my dad used.
-But I was never able to get the same kick from the same beans which left me baffled.
+But I was never able to get the same kick from the beans, which left me baffled.
 I eventually gave up.

-When the next opportunity came along to have coffee with dad, I sat across him with my very own mug of his brewed coffee.
+When the next opportunity came along to have coffee with dad, I sat across from him with my very own mug of his brewed coffee.
 To my surprise, the very first sip to the very last was heavenly.

 After much pondering, I realized it wasn’t the coffee I was after.
-It was the quality time I got with dad that left me with a feeling of contentment.
-This is something I have always looked forward to since then even though they come few and far in between.
+It was the quality time I got with him that left me with a feeling of contentment.
+This is something I have always looked forward to since then, even though they come few and far in between.

+Hi Brian:

+I think this is a refined draft!
+Notes as per the above comments.

+All the best.

+Thalia